swiss-ai-center/documentation/docs/explanations/about-python-pitfalls.md

     ``` This way, you can avoid the circular dependency problem.
 - **Inheritance**: The
   [class diagram](../reference/core-engine.md/#uml-diagram-future-and-ideal-version)
-  we created for the Core engine is a good example of this.
+  we created for the Core AI Engine is a good example of this.
 We wanted a unique
   entity called ExecutionUnit to be the parent of Service and Pipeline but we
   couldn't do it because of the way SQLModel works with inheritance for the
   database.
 For now we have two separate entities, Service and Pipeline, that have